KiwisAndApples/KiwisAndApples.github.io/docs/ut_extension/gui_test/runningTests.md

 ### Manual mode

-You can run each test individually by clicking on the play button.
+You can run each test individually by clicking on the <i class="fas fa-play" style="color:green"></i>`Play` button.

 If the test passed, you will see a green check right of your test row.
 ![](images/test_case_running_1.png)

-If the test fails, you will get a cross icon to indicate this.
-You can then make the test pass by clicking on the bolt icon to correct it.
+If the test fails, you will see a red cross (<i class="fas fa-times" style="color:red"></i>) icon.
+You can then make the test pass by clicking on the bolt icon (<i class="fas fa-bolt" style="color:orange"></i>) to correct it.

 ![](images/test_case_running_2.png)

 ### Watch mode

 Watch mode can automaticaly run your tests when needed.
-You can enable it with the toggle in to top right corner.
+You can enable it using the toggle in to top right corner.
 ![](images/test_case_running_3.png)

 ## Troubleshooting